-Listeners receive sensor data from an external source and hand them off to Parsers, which handle the transport protocol format and extract the transported data.
+Listeners are responsible for receiving sensor data from some external source and hand them off to Parsers which handles the transport protocol format and extracts the transported data.

 A Listener does the transport protocol handling like opening a socket and accepting incoming connections.
-The received messages are then passed to the parser configured for the Listener which parses the concrete protocol implementation and extracts all available information out of the received message.
+The received messages are then passed to the parser configured for the Listener which parses the concrete protocol implementation and extract all available information out of the received message.
 For further processing, the extracted data is handed over to the configured queue.

-For example: a Listener may open a UDP socket for receiving packets and an assigned Parser parses the incoming IPFIX packets.
+For example: A Listener may open a UDP socket for receiving packets and a assigned Parser parses the incoming IPFix packets.

-Parsers and Listeners must work together closely.
-Therefore, they cannot be combined in any random way.
-Which Parser is supported by which Listener is described in the documentation of each respective Parser.
+Parsers and Listeners must work together in a tight manner.
+Therefore they can not be combined in any possible combination.
+Which Parser is supported by which Listener is described in the documentation of each Parser accordingly.